prameshbajra/prameshbajra.github.io/_posts/2017-01-31-deploy_in_sagemaker.md

 ## Prerequisites

+Before reading this the reader is expected to have a general idea for generating model from tensorflow.
+You will need to that this part comes only after your model is successfully trained and the models are generated.

 In order to deploy your models to **Sagemaker** you need to make sure of some things before you start.
 Firstly, make sure that the folder structure is something like this:

 ```